resbaz/spartan-hpc-docs/README.md

 ## Documentation for the Spartan HPC cluster, using mkdocs.

+# Contributing
+Fork/clone this repo, and make a pull request to master, which will automatically deploy changes once accepted.

 # Deployment
 We automatically deploy to a Swift bucket on Nectar upon pushing to master.